Umayanga98H/USD_LKR_forecasting/code/EDA.md

 Gold price: right-skewed across a much wider range now that 50 years of history are included, from the ~$300s in the 1970s-90s up to the >$5,000 levels reached by 2026.
 Log returns: LKR returns are now extremely leptokurtic (skew ≈ 53, kurtosis ≈ 4,650) — this is a direct consequence of the 1975-1977 fixed exchange rate period, where daily returns were ~0 for long stretches, combined with the extreme 2022 depreciation tail.
 This is a much more extreme distribution than the 2000-2022 subset previously examined, and confirms the LKR series contains genuine regime changes that models must account for.
 Gold returns: kurtosis ≈ 15.0, skew ≈ -0.29 — still fat-tailed but far closer to typical financial-asset behaviour than the LKR series.

+##### Interpretation
+The LKR panel now clearly shows a flat, near-zero-volatility stretch from 1975-1977 (fixed exchange rate), followed by low but non-zero daily movement after liberalisation, and then the extreme spike in 2022 that dwarfs all prior activity.
+The gold panel shows volatility clustering around all three major events (1980, 2008, 2020), confirming gold behaves as a continuously-traded asset throughout, in contrast to the LKR's policy-driven quiet periods.
+This justifies the use of GARCH to capture time-varying volatility, and confirms the 2022 LKR crisis should be treated as a structural break rather than ordinary volatility.